aang-sym/traits-takehome/README.md

 - `player_metadata.csv`
 - **`player_metrics.csv`** — final player‑match table

+The final `player_metrics.csv` and its matching `player_metrics_schema.json` are included in the repository so reviewers can inspect the final table without running the full pipeline.

 Schemas documenting these outputs are in `schemas/`.

-Output csv files and schema jsons are loaded into `output/` and `schemas/` respectively through running the notebooks.
+All other output csv files and schema jsons are loaded into `output/` and `schemas/` respectively through running the notebooks.

 ---